yuqiii-wang/KnowledgeNotes/math/finance/eco_law_fin_knowledge/eco_law_fin_basics.md

 A commodity trading advisor (CTA) is an individual or firm that provides personalized advice regarding the buying and selling of futures contracts, options on futures, and retail off-exchange forex contracts or swaps.

+* Exchange-traded fund (ETF)

+ETFs own financial assets such as stocks, bonds, currencies, futures contracts, and/or commodities such as gold bars.
+The portfolios are published daily.

+ETFs typically have short closure time (minimum holding period), and can be traded publicly.

 * SONIA (Sterling Overnight Index Average)

 SONIA is based on actual transactions and reflects the average of the interest rates that banks pay to borrow sterling overnight from other financial institutions and other institutional investors.